What is the history of this program?

 How is the program being rebooted?

 With strong, bi-partisan support for the program in the NH State Legislature, in 2023 a bill was passed to fund the revival of this impactful program.
-In April 2024, a new Program Manager was hired, and we are in the process of forming a new project leadership team to update the courses in the two-tier approach and reaching out to all NH public high schools to recruit schools into the program beginning with the 2024-2025 school year.
+In April 2024, a Project Manager was hired, and a project leadership team was formed to develop and implement the curriculum for the Algebra 2 and Statistics 1 courses.
+For the next legislative biennium we have requested a change to the wording of the bill that would allow us to expand beyond the upper high school grades to include all high school grades.

 Who are the target students for this program?

-The primary goal of the two-tier strategy to strengthen the math skills of high school juniors and seniors will have applicability for a cohort of secondary school students who are often reluctant math learners and are most likely not to be candidates for pre-calculus or other higher mathematics.
+The primary goal of the two-tier strategy to advance the math skills of high school juniors and seniors will have applicability for a cohort of secondary school students who are often reluctant math learners and are most likely not to be candidates for pre-calculus or other higher mathematics because they are not looking to pursue a university STEM (Science, Technology, Engineering, and Mathematics) degree.
 However, the Tier 2 course would be an excellent opportunity for any high school senior to explore new mathematical concepts while also earning college credit.

 How will this program benefit students?

-For students who continue to struggle with mastering mathematical concepts and/or fail to thrive in math courses taught using conventional methods, the Tier 1 course will serve to review, strengthen and expand upon a student’s understanding and ability to apply fundamentals using innovative teaching methods incorporating Habits of Minds skills, and the course material will emphasize applied reasoning and practical applications of the skills learned.
+For students who continue to struggle with mastering mathematical concepts and/or fail to thrive in math courses taught using conventional methods, the Algebra 2 course will serve to strengthen and expand upon a student’s mathematical understanding and ability to apply skills to real-world problems.
+Using innovative teaching methods including asset-based instruction, mathematical discourse, and social-emotional learning, the course material will emphasize applied reasoning and practical applications of the skills learned.

-The Tier 2 course will continue to challenge students with new math concepts taught at a college level by qualified instructors emphasizing an applied problem solving and critical thinking approach to their teaching.
-This helps to avoid the time, cost, and discouragement of struggling with pre-requisite math courses upon entering college This course will also be available to students who did not need to take the Tier 1 course and are ready to tackle college-level math.
+The Statistics 1 course will continue to challenge students with statistics concepts taught at a college level by qualified instructors emphasizing an applied problem solving and critical thinking approach to their teaching.
+Successful completion of this course will earn students both high school and college credit.
+This helps to avoid the time, cost, and discouragement of struggling with pre-requisite math courses upon entering college This course will also be available to students who did not need to take the the MLC Algebra 2 course and are ready to tackle college-level math.

 Beyond the mastery of math concepts, the critical thinking and problem-solving strategies emphasized in both courses can be used across content areas as they improve students’ general learning skills.
 This improves access to mastery learning for students who struggle with more than just mathematics.
-The low-cost/no-cost Tier 2 course also provides the opportunity to experience college-level coursework for students who may have thought that postsecondary education was beyond their means or ability.
+The Statistics 1 course also provides the opportunity to experience college-level coursework for students who may have thought that postsecondary education was beyond their means or ability.

 How will this program benefit high school faculty?